i2cy/CH347-HIDAPI/README.md

 </p>

 ## Abstract
-This project is the API library of CH347 USB-SPI/I2C bridge chip based on Python.
+This project is the API library of CH347 USB-SPI/I2C/UART bridge chip based on Python.

 `Standard USB-HID mode setting of CH347 chip supported only`

-This library provides full access of SPI/I2C settings and communication with CH347 USB-SPI bridge chip in Python language.
+This library provides full access of SPI/I2C/UART settings and communication with CH347 USB-SPI/I2C/UART bridge chip in Python language.

 __For demonstration and code reference please refer to the `demo.py` file in [source page](https://github.com/i2cy/CH347-HIDAPI/blob/master/demo.py).__